Looking after yourself

 - Schools have a support network in place to help support members of staff and students.

 - There is training available for staff which can be booked via the CPD booking system, training includes; Student Support - A287, Safeguarding Adults at Risk Awareness - PD195, Unconscious Bias Training - PD172, Adult Mental Health First Aid - HS044.

-- Discussion and Support Groups for staff who are supporting students.
+- Advice and Counselling provide a staff consultancy service and Discussion and Support Groups for staff who are supporting students.

 Although you might not be the person that can directly offer the support a student might need, it’s important that you listen carefully to their concerns, communicate interest and a willingness to help them, and then signpost appropriately.
 Giving your tutees up to date information can avoid them becoming over dependant on you and help you to maintain clear boundaries and importantly, look after your own wellbeing.